learninglibrary101/meteor-react-tutorial/README.md

 ## Lesson 17 - PUBLIC & PRIVATE SETTINGS
 `$ meteor --settings settings.json`

+## Lesson 18 - CHECK YOUR VARIABLES FOR SECURITY
+`meteor add check` - check our code before it is run on the server (optional) `simple-schema` - checking all variables for you

 ### Meaning:
 - Props: the ability to pass data